Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![steghide_cute_alien](image13.png)

-With steghide info and entering the passphrase we get `embedded file "message.txt"`
+With `steghide info` and entering the passphrase we get: embedded file "message.txt"

 #### Question: Who is the other (agent in full name)?